hellenike/textbook/docs/topics/dir-indir-objects/index.md

 ## Direct and indirect objects

-Two functions that nouns can have in a clause is to act as the direct object of the verb, or as the indirect object of the verb.
+Two more functions that nouns can have in a clause is to act as the direct object of the verb, or as the indirect object of the verb.
 In order for a verb to take an object, it must be a *transitive* verb, a verb that expresses an action that acts upon a recipient.
 The noun that is the recipient of the action is called the *direct object*.
 Some verbs may express actions that also involve a secondary recipient: that noun is acting as the *indirect object*.

 In ancient Greek, the **accusative** case is the most common way of expressing a *direct object*.